abiraja2004/LambeVaishali-INFO7374-DataAnalysis-FinalExam/README.md

 > - To get more insight on analysis plotted a factor plot for observed and expected ctitics pick value over months
 	![chi_square_analysis_critics_pick_value_over_months](https://github.com//vaishalilambe/LambeVaishali-INFO7374-DataAnalysis-FinalExam/tree/master/final/analysis/ana_3/nested_barplot_critics_pick_by_month.png)
 > - Saved it to output folder as .png (name of file: nested_barplot_critics_pick_by_month.png)
-> - To get more insights to critic pick value distribution plotted factorplots for difeernet year ranes and saved thos as .png
+> - To get more insights to critic pick value distribution plotted factorplots for differnet year ranges and saved those as .png
     ![critics_pick_value_from_1915_to_1933](https://github.com//vaishalilambe/LambeVaishali-INFO7374-DataAnalysis-FinalExam/tree/master/final/analysis/ana_3/critics_pick_value_from_1915_to_1933.png)
 	![critics_pick_value_from_1934_to_1948](https://github.com//vaishalilambe/LambeVaishali-INFO7374-DataAnalysis-FinalExam/tree/master/final/analysis/ana_3/critics_pick_value_from_1934_to_1948.png)
 	![critics_pick_value_from_1949_to_1963](https://github.com//vaishalilambe/LambeVaishali-INFO7374-DataAnalysis-FinalExam/tree/master/final/analysis/ana_3/critics_pick_value_from_1949_to_1963.png)